roclas/analytics-storage-server/README.md

 It basically creates a pull of threads that is capable of receiving many concurrent http requests in JSON format, and store them (so that they can be processed and analyced).

-It has been built for demo purposes, so it stores them in a file system.
-Each actor writes to a diferent file.
+It has been built for demo purposes, so it sends them to a socket.
 Akka HTTP is the perfect fit for this type of problem.
 It allows us to acomplish a very high throughput and a very high level of asynchrony very easily.

 This server would be intended to be part of a mini omniture, piwik or google analytics system, where by adding javascript to our sites, many concurrent Ajax requests (with information about our clients' usage) will be sent against our server, that will be able to process and store them all, up to a very high number of requests per second.